Phala-Network/phala-wiki/content/docs/pdiem/play-with-pdiem.md

 ./phala-console.sh pdiem-new-account 0 '//Bob'
 ```

 The above command will send `Command::NewAccount` to the `pdiem` contract from Substrate account "Bob".
 You can create as many accounts as you want.
 It takes 2-3 blocks to process the command.

+{{< tip >}}
+The first argument of `pdiem-new-account` is the sequence id of the new account transaction on Diem.
+Similar to the other blockchains, Diem also requires every transaction has incremented sequence id.
+So when creating another new subaccount, run `./phala-console.sh pdiem-new-account 1 '//Charlie'`.
+{{< /tip >}}

 Then you can get a full list of the Diem accounts by a query:

 ```bash
 ./phala-console.sh pdiem-balances